GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 A notable exception to this is for Tutorial applications.

-#### Tutorial application snippets
+### Tutorial application snippets

 Tutorials document the steps to create a fully working application.
 In a tutorial, the first code snippet on the page typically demonstrates how to instantiate a client library, including requiring the necessary dependency.
 Other snippets that show code blocks from the working application do not need to demonstrate how to instantiate a client.
-For example:

-##### Pub/Sub sample application
+#### Pub/Sub sample application

+An abridged version of what snippets for a tutorial application should look like.

-Create client:
+##### Create client

 ```ruby
 require "google/cloud/pubsub"